Working Remotely in Venice, Italy

 I say, “Neigh.
 It’s time to take matters into my own hands.”

-After letting this trip gestate long enough, I can give you the 80,000 foot perspective of a city that is trapped in time, in my mind from 2021, and at a 5% tourist capacity right after it opened for COVID.
+After letting this trip gestate long enough, I can give you the 80,000 foot perspective of a city that is trapped in time, in my mind from 2021, and at a 5% tourist capacity right after it opened back to the world after COVID.
 So take everything I say with a pinch of salt that bounces elegantly off the elbow into ya pasta disha (ask any Italian it makes everything better).

 All that I will cover I imagine will still be good even with trash bags wrapped around your legs as you finally process your trauma flashbacks of Burning Man 2024.